panzarino/mlbgame/longdesc.rst

     Arguments:
     -h (--help)             display this help menu
     --hide                  hides output from update script
-    --box_score             caches the box scores and individual game stats from every game --start_date <year>     year to start updating from (runs until current day)
+    --extra                 saves the box scores and individual game stats from every game --start_date <year>     year to start updating from (runs until current day)

 Use of mlbgame must follow the terms stated in the